claire-west/svstudio-manual/docs/faq.md

 Mac has a slightly different keyboard layout than other devices.
 Generally where you see ++ctrl++ Mac users will want to press ++cmd++ instead, and where you see ++alt++ it's usually ++opt++ on Mac.

-### Why do some examples show notes in Manual Pitch Mode that are green instead of blue?
+### Why do some examples show notes in Manual Pitch Mode, but they don't have an indicator in the corner?

-Pitch modes were handled differently prior to version 1.9.0, and at that point in time all notes were green.
-The examples in this manual will be gradually updated over time to reflect the new colors.
+Pitch modes were handled differently prior to version 1.9.0, and there was no note-level indicator because the AI-generated pitch deviations ("Instant Mode") were a project-wide setting.

 ### How can I access the manual offline?